Running is a metaphor for life. There are probably thousands of blogs over the world that has a post with this title.

 “May is National Runner's month.
 (Note: Couldnt find any source to confirm this tho)

-This I saw on a tweet earlier and it put into action a thought I’ve been having.
+Do something good for you or the runner in your life" This I saw on a tweet earlier and it put into action a thought I’ve been having.
 Not an original thought, those are hard to come by with social media scattering thoughts and inklings around, almost every second.

 First was that I don’t need company to run.
 My nerves built up so much that I forced myself to go out there on my own.
 I don’t know what I thought was scary about doing it alone – much I suppose like meeting new friends – the fear I’d make an ass of myself.
 After a while, seeing little improvements, rolling out of bed into my running clothes, that air punch after a great session – became something I was jealous about and wanted to keep for myself.
 So I gained the courage to train by myself.